superterrific/cms-test/src/posts/images.md

 summary: Using images within the post template or within the body of a post.
 date: 2021-05-04
 img: db-scores.png
-alt: The most recent Lighthouse scores
+alt: The most recent Lighthouse scores.
 tags:
 - cms
 - images